-This 1985 movie reveals the method in the madness of Bloomberg 2020, SoftBank Vision Fund—and Quibi
+This 1985 comedy helps explain the twisted logic of Bloomberg 2020, SoftBank’s Vision Fund, and Quibi

 “If you assume any rate of improvement at all, then games will be indistinguishable from reality, or civilization will end.
 One of those two things will occur,” Elon Musk told Joe Rogan during his infamous pot-smoking podcast appearance in September 2018.
 “Therefore, we are most likely in a simulation, because we exist . . . .
 I think most likely—this is just about probability—there are many, many simulations.
 You might as well call them reality, or you could call them multiverse.”

-I scoffed at Musk’s comments at the time, but sometime during the January 14, 2020, Presidential debate, when it became clear that Mike Bloomberg, former New York City mayor and late entry into the crowded field of Democratic presidential contenders, had hired someone to write weird Twitter posts during the debate to hijack attention away from the candidates on-stage, I realized that I should not have doubted Musk.
+I scoffed at Musk’s comments then, but sometime during the January 14 presidential debate, when it became clear that Mike Bloomberg, the billionaire mayor turned 2020 candidate, had hired someone to write weird Twitter posts to steal attention from the candidates onstage, I realized that I should not have doubted Musk.

 Bloomberg was living in a simulation.